 Immunomagnetic cell separation is based on antibodies coupled to magnetic beads.
 During incubation with a cell suspension, the antibody/bead complex binds to cells expressing the corresponding epitope.
 When the cell suspension is placed into a magnetic field, magnetically labeled cells are retained, while unlabeled cells can be removed.
 To recover the labeled cells, the sample is removed from the magnetic field.

 Different systems are available for immunomagnetic isolation of cells.
 Miltenyi Biotec offers i) a column-based technology that relies on nano-sized superparamagnetic MACS® MicroBeads and ii) a column-free technology using micro-sized superparamagnetic MACSxpress® Beads.
-Features of these technologies and the benefits over other technologies are explained in the following chapters.
+Features of these cell separation techniques and the benefits over other technologies are explained in the following chapters.

 At a glance: Separation strategies based on MACS MicroBeads and Columns